myarotskaya/architecture-center/docs/data/technology-choices/oltp-data-stores.md

 ## Key selection criteria

-The following table summarize the key differences in capabilities between each option.
 For OLTP scenarios, begin choosing the appropriate database for your needs by answering these questions:

 - Do you want a managed service rather than managing your own servers?